sustglobal/dev-center/jekyll/jupyter-notebooks.md

 Note the commentary in the first cell requiring further input from you.

 To stop the server, simply `ctrl+C` and confirm.

+## Local Development

+Please see the documentation available in Github if you desire to work with local assets: https://github.com/sustglobal/dev-center/blob/master/jupyter-notebooks/README.md